 - You will get to make a phone call in order to get in touch with a member of your family, friend, or bondsman to arrange bail.

-- If you think you will get released quickly, you will be allowed to skip the jumpsuit and keep wearing your own clothes, but if you are not expected to make bail quickly you you will be given a jail issued jumpsuit.
+- If you think you will get released quickly, you will be allowed to skip the jumpsuit and keep wearing your own clothes, but if you are not expected to make bail quickly you will be given a jail issued jumpsuit.

 Have you ever been arrested and gone through processing at jail?
 If you have, you should tell our readers about your experience.
 How long did you have to wait?
-What was you treatment like?
+What was your treatment like?
 Can you share any secrets that will help others to get through jail processing?

 Click here to leave a comment